Contents

 For instance, electromagnetic relays use the suction force provided by the input circuit to function.
 You can find the input circuit in the middle of the armature and the electromagnetic core.

-In other words, this type of relay is substantial in size, slow to function, has a short lifespan but is dependable.
+In other words, this type of relay is substantial in size, slow to function, and has a short lifespan but is dependable.

 Meanwhile, reed relays are more compact, work fast, have higher energy efficiency, and last longer.